GivingMyBest/LivelyWaveWallpaper/README.md

 The Speed of the Colors.
 Here lower values also mean faster colors.
 #### Line Width
 How thick the drawn lines are.
+#### See Trough
+If activated you can see trough the squares and see what happens behind.